Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Outlook and Future Opportunities

 \subsection{Interpretability and Explainability}

-Understanding why a model made a particular forecast or prediction is also crucial for time series analysis, especially in critical domains like healthcare and finance.
-Currently, the internal understanding of LLMs is still limited.
-Therefore, it is important to develop theoretical frameworks for understanding what LLMs have learned and how they make predictions when applied to time series data.
-The interpretability and explainability can make LLMs more transparent, providing rationales for time series analysis, like highlighting why future values are forecasted, how specific points were seen as anomalies, or explaining the reasons behind a particular classification.
-Investigate how large models can be enhanced to perform temporal reasoning and infer causality in time series data.
-This includes developing methods to identify cause-and-effect relationships, which are essential for applications like root cause analysis and intervention planning.
+Understanding why a model produces a particular forecast or prediction is crucial for time series analysis, especially in high-stakes domains such as healthcare and finance.
+However, the internal mechanisms of LLMs remain difficult to interpret, making it important to develop theoretical frameworks and practical tools for analyzing what they learn from temporal data and how they generate predictions.
+Improved interpretability can provide rationales for forecasts, anomaly detection, and classification decisions.
+A promising direction is to integrate explicit temporal reasoning into large models, enabling counterfactual analysis, causal inference, root cause analysis, scenario simulation, and intervention planning, where understanding not only \emph{what} will happen but also \emph{why} it happens is essential.